MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [Dynamic user variables](../configure-policy-markings.md#using-variables-in-the-text-string) are now displayed in a document's visual markings as expected.

+- Issue where only the first page of content of a PDF was being used for applying auto-classification rules is now resolved, and auto-classification based on all content in the PDF now proceeds as expected.
+For more information about classification and labeling, see the [classification and labeling FAQ](https://docs.microsoft.com/azure/information-protection/faqs-infoprotect).

 - When multiple Exchange accounts are configured and the Azure Information Protection Outlook client is enabled, mails are sent from the secondary account as expected.
 For more information about configuring the unified labeling client with Outlook, see [Additional prerequisites for the Azure Information Protection unified labeling client](clientv2-admin-guide-install.md#additional-prerequisites-for-the-azure-information-protection-unified-labeling-client).

 - When a document with a higher confidentiality label is dragged and dropped into an email, the email now automatically receives the higher confidentiality label as expected.
 For more information about labeling client features, see the [labeling client comparison table](use-client.md#compare-the-labeling-clients-for-windows-computers).